datafordemocracy/publicpresidency/updates/MCupdates.md

 ## 2017-10-13

-* Fixed code to work with updated quanteda package
+* Fixed code to work with updated quanteda package; gave up on bigrams/textstat_collocations for the moment
+* Added oped as article variable
 * Updated article downloads, made more systematic

 ## 2017-10-06